Marketing to Doctors, Part 2: Messaging & Segmentation

 B) The doctor-as-business-person

-In this era of ACA and consolidation, one fact often gets overlooked: As of 2020, only 44.1% of physicians had an ownership stake in their practice.
+In this era of ACA and consolidation, one fact often gets overlooked: As of 2025, only 35.4% of physicians had an ownership stake in their practice, down an additional 10% since 2020.

 Even today… many doctors are also business owners.